TG Heists & DB Sacraments: how to’s and tips

 Preparation – Whether doing Thieves Guild or Dark Brotherhood runs, you’ll be teleported into a safe entry area to begin with; spend a moment there.
 Look at the map to make sure you know which area you’ve got.
 Set the heist as your current quest so the quest arrows are solid white and easier to see.
 Make sure your Invisibility potions are your active quickslot.
 If you’re playing a Nightblade, put Shadow Cloak, Concealed Weapon, and Path of Darkness (if you use that one) on your weapon bar.
 Make sure the right weapon bar is up.
 Crouch to activate sneak before you enter.

 I also suggest putting away vanity pets and possibly clearing your lap of any real-life cats who may be snoozing there.
 Then take a deep breath and tell yourself that you’re pretty and people like you.
-Maybe take a drink of wine.
-Y’know, for nerves.
 You got this!